 - Screening is ImportantOpen

 - In Ontario, a heel prick is used to take a few drops of blood from each baby shortly after birth.
-The blood is tested for 29 treatable diseases, including Carnitine Uptake Defect (CUD).
+The blood is tested for more than 25 treatable diseases, including Carnitine Uptake Defect (CUD).

 - A screen positive result means that more tests are needed to know whether or not a baby has CUD.
 It does not mean that a baby has CUD.
 Babies identified at a young age through screening can be treated early to help prevent health problems.

 - Babies with CUD have trouble absorbing a protein called carnitine into their cells.

 - The cells need carnitine to make certain types of fat into energy.

 - Fats are an important source of energy for the muscles, brain, and heart, especially between meals.